Open Days at the Oxford Internet Institute

 Telephone: +44 (0)1865 87222

 Thinking about studying at the OII?
 Have questions about our courses or the application process?
-Then join our virtual open day and get your questions answered during the live video session!
+Then join our live Q&A and get your questions answered during the live video session!
 Online to take questions will be the Director of Graduate Studies, the MSc Course Convenor and some of our current MSc and DPhil students.
 You can submit your questions by email or through the live twitter chat (#oiiopenday).

 Studying at the Oxford Internet Institute